Felling permission for wind blow

 Applications that are fast-tracked will not be placed on the Public Register.

 Using the Public Register is usual practice as it helps to ensure our decisions on felling permission are based on the best information available to them.
-However, in these circumstances the overriding priority is to ensure the felling is done legally (through permission), safely (well planned and executed ensuring the safety of people and the environment) and UKFS compliant restocking is secured.
+However, in these circumstances the overriding priority is to ensure the felling is done legally (through permission), safely (well planned and executed ensuring the safety of people and the environment) and UKFS compliant restocking is secured

-Before applying for a fast-tracked application, applicants should consider whether any of the existing exemptions apply in the first instance, by referring to The Forestry (Exemptions) (Scotland) Regulations 2019 and Appendix 1 of our felling permission application guidance.
+Applicants should consider whether any of the existing exemptions apply in the first instance, by referring to The Forestry (Exemptions) (Scotland) Regulations 2019 and Appendix 1 of our felling permission application guidance.

 You can also view felling permission exemptions for utilities and infrastructure.